Thirty-four Ways of Looking at the Moon in Warsaw

 Keith Cohen is a writer and translator who lived and taught for five years in France.
 He has published a novel (Natural Settings), and his stories have appeared in The Paris Review and The Iowa Review.
 A former professor of comparative literature, he is the author of Film and Fiction and related non-fiction works, as well as translations by Hélène Cixous (“The Laugh of the Medusa”) and the collective work A History of Virility.
 His latest translation of a poem into French appeared in Szklana góra/Glass Mountain by Lidia Kosk.
 He is currently translating poems by the Haitian poet Denizé Lauture.

 This is Kathleen Corcoran’s first attempt at translating a poem from English into Irish.
-She appreciates the input from two others who are fluent in Irish.
+She appreciates the input from Gerry Corcoran of Banagher, Ireland, who is fluent in Irish.
 Her experiences as a poet have also been helpful.
 Author of an award-winning chapbook, Bloodroot, and a Pushcart Prize nominee, she has received two Maryland Arts Council grants for her poetry collections.
 Her poems have appeared in Gargoyle, PatersonLiterary Review, Tar River Poetry, Passager, Loch RavenReview, and others.
 She is happy to celebrate Lidia Kosk’s work by joining those who make her poem sing in many different languages.

 Patricia Bejarano Fisher is an experienced translator, developer of language learning materials, and language instructor.
 Co-translator of Maria Teresa Ogliastri’s South Pole/Polo Sur (Settlement House, 2011) and From the Diary of Madame Mao (unpublished), her work has appeared in poetry journals and collections, including Knocking on the Door of the White House: Latino Poets in Washington DC (Zozobra, 2017), and Laura Shovan’s The Last Fifth Grade of Emerson Elementary (WLB, 2016).
 Her translations appeared in LRR Vol. 7.
 Her latest translation of a poem into Spanish appeared in Szklana góra/Glass Mountain by Lidia Kosk.